RoelKroes/TBTracker-RX/README.md

 - As updating the OLED display with "time since last packet" and flashing the "flashpin" takes up a lot of processing time, I temporary disabled these features in v0.0.9.
 Hopefully I find a good solution to make this faster and enable it again in future versions.
 - v0.0.9 is only marginally tested.
 I would appreciate it if you can give me feedback and testing results

+If v0.0.9 is not working to your linking, just revert to v0.0.8.

 # Hardware needed
 The sketch is designed to compile in the Arduino IDE and work with a TTGO T-Beam board but it will also work with seperate hardware modules.